Wednesday, October 19, 2011

 Marina Ninza teaches literature at the Ernesto Balducci Institute in Pontassieve, near Florence.
 In Italy, kids have options, when it comes to what kind of liceo or High School they attend; glamorous sounding options like classico, linguistico, artistico.
 The Ernesto Balducci is a liceo scientifico.
 Kids who choose this option are more into chemistry than classics, as you can imagine, so Marina's challenge is to find a way to get her students interested in texts that matter.

-marina ninza: We've used a lot of approaches to present the material, including ebooks and video games.
+Marina Ninza: We've used a lot of approaches to present the material, including ebooks and video games.
 I had the idea to recreate the settings in 3D.
 We're just getting started, it's a joint venture with the Computer department.
 This year, there were only a couple of computers and four avatars for the students to use in the classroom, so it's not as hand-on as we would like, and we live in the country, so a lot of the students don't have broadband at home.

 The four builds are on sim Pindaro, donated by Craft owners Tao Quan and Licu Rau.
 Tao took charge of building the house with the Nespolo tree, from verga's I Malavoglia.
 The famous courtyard is full of charming little details, like the hen house, the bread oven, and round fishing nets.